syncfusion-content/maui-docs/MAUI/ListView/viewappearance.md

 ## Rounded corner on items

-The `SfListView` allows customizing the item appearance like rounded corner by using the `Frame` layout in the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) property.
-By defining the `CornerRadius` property of frame layout, you can perform the rounded corner for items.
+The `SfListView` allows customizing the item appearance, such as rounded corners, by using the `Frame` layout in the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) property.
+By defining the `CornerRadius` property of frame layout, you can perform rounded corner for items.

 {% tabs %}
 {% highlight xaml %}